Flag of New Mexico

-The New Mexico flag is among the most unique and recognizable in the United States, and has been noted for its simple and aesthetic design.
+The New Mexico flag is among the more distinctive and iconic in the U.S., and has been noted for its simple and aesthetically pleasing design.
 It is one of four U.S. state flags without the color blue (along with Alabama, California, and Maryland) and the only one among the four without the color white.
-The flag of New Mexico is also one of only two U.S. state flags (besides Oklahoma) to include distinct Native American iconography.
+New Mexico is one of only two U.S states (along with Oklahoma) that depicts indigenous iconography in its flag.

-The proportions of the symbol are fixed by New Mexico law: The four groups of rays are set at right angles, with the two inner rays one-fifth longer than the outer rays, and the diameter of the circle in the center is one-third the width of the symbol.
+The proportions of the symbol are fixed by New Mexico law: the four groups of rays are set at right angles, with the two inner rays one-fifth longer than the outer rays, and the diameter of the circle in the center is one-third the width of the symbol.

 History

-Previous flag
+First flag

 During its first thirteen years as a state, New Mexico did not have an official flag.
-The San Diego World's Fair of 1915, which occurred three years after New Mexico's admission to the union, featured an exhibit hall where all U.S. state flags were displayed; lacking an official flag, New Mexico displayed an unofficial one designed by Ralph Emerson Twitchell, the mayor of the state capital, Santa Fe.
-Known as the "Twitchell flag", it consisted of a blue field with the U.S. flag in the upper left corner, the words "New Mexico" in silver lettering in the center of the flag, the number "47" in the upper right corner (in reference to New Mexico being the 47th state), and the state seal in the bottom right corner (which in some historical references is wrapped with the world "The Sunshine State").
+The San Diego World's Fair of 1915, which occurred three years after New Mexico's admission to the union, featured an exhibit hall where all U.S. state flags were displayed.
+Lacking an official flag, Ralph Emerson Twitchell, the mayor of Santa Fe, was authorized to design the first state flag of New Mexico to be displayed.
+Known as the "Twitchell flag", it consisted of a blue field with the U.S. flag in the upper left corner, the words "New Mexico" in silver lettering in the center of the flag, the number "47" in the upper right corner, in reference to New Mexico being the 47th state, and the state seal in the bottom right corner, which in some historical references is wrapped with the words "The Sunshine State".
 As of 2005, the only known Twitchell flag in existence was displayed at the Palace of the Governors in Santa Fe.